johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-07-06-open-source-who-is-your-dr/index.md

 <!--truncate-->

-## What projects of mine actually need a DR?
+## What projects actually need a DR plan?

 Over the years I've maintained a number of open source projects.
 Some of them are used by a lot of people, some of them are used by very few.
 So I got to thinking, of the ones I work on now, which ones would be a problem if I could no longer maintain them?